Try our Organ Meats! SHOP HERE.

 To elaborate just a little bit, colorants are added to basically all chicken feed in the US now.
 They can be synthetic (like artificial dyes) and they can also be natural (like marigold or paprika).
 Egg yolk color is aesthetic and superficial, not an indicator of egg quality (like it was decades ago).

 Miller's discloses every ingredient in the chicken feed.
-Angel Acres only tells you what isn't in their feed.
+Angel Acres doesn't disclose every ingredient, but it does tell you things is does NOT contain.

 But not every farm feels the same way.
-Some like to keep their feed ingredients a secret, likely so others can't replicate it.
+Some like to keep their feed ingredients private.
 This is what Angel Acres is choosing to do.
-They will tell you ingredients that are NOT in their feed... but not what's actually in it.
+They publicly tell people the ingredients that are NOT in their feed... but not what's actually in it.
+They are so nice.
+I bet if you asked them they would give you more info.

-Angel Acres' eggs likely have less PUFAs in their eggs, but it's hard to say how much because of how they present their data.
+Angel Acres' eggs have less PUFAs in their eggs, but it's hard to say exactly how much because of how we each present our data.

+Our test results were done by mixing the yolk and white together.
+Our results show how much of each thing is in there by weight (for example how many mg of __ per 100g of egg).
 We give you access to a spreadsheet with the raw data from our egg test results.
 This is so you can do your own analysis.
-And again, you deserve to know everything about your food.
+Again, you deserve to know everything about your food.

 We know definitively that our eggs have 1.8g of PUFAs per 100g of egg.
 This includes the yolk plus white, not the shell.

+So how do we compare?
 If we estimate that an egg is about 50g.
-That means that our eggs have 3.6g of PUFAs per 4 eggs, more than Angel Acres.
+That means that our eggs have 3.6g of PUFAs per 4 eggs, higher than the 0.8g in Angel Acres' eggs.

 Miller's eggs have a better omega 6/3 ratio than Angel Acres.

 For some context, the ideal ratio humans should be eating is a 1:1-4:1 ratio.
-So, Miller's eggs are more nutritionally balanced compared to Angel Acres.
+So, Miller's eggs have a better PUFA balance compared to Angel Acres.

 Miller's eggs have 10% linoleic acid.
 Angel Acres has a slightly better ratio of 6%.